 To what extent may a judge assume that his own notions of right moral standards are those of the community[?]
 But if it is his job-as you and I believe it to be-to divine what may rightly be deemed the standards of the community, by what process is he to make that divination[?]
-How and where should he look for the disclosure of the community's mores[?]
+How and where should he look for the disclosure of the community's mores[?]38 had no right to find a violation of the Due Process Clause."39 Perversely, however, an actual inquiry into community belief was improper for a judge to undertake, in Frankfurter's eyes.
+How, then, could the utter subjectivity of his standard, which mocked all pretensions to objectivity, have eluded Frankfurter?

 He found no answer, though, at least none that he shared with Hand or the rest of the world.
-Repeating that he thought Louisiana's conduct "shocking," and "a barbaric thing to do, that would not be the feeling of the community whether the community be Louisiana or the United States at large-and that, therefore, I Governor Jimmie Davis (left), a former country-western singer, was unmoved by Frankfurter's secret campaign to save Francis by executive clemency.
-The Justice had exhorted Monte Lemann, his former Harvard Law School roommate and a member of the Louisiana bar, to use his influence on Davis to get the sentence commuted.
+Repeating that he thought Louisiana's conduct "shocking," and "a barbaric thing to do, that would not be the feeling of the community whether the community be Louisiana or the United States at large-and that, therefore, I